garridolecca/Population-weighted-spatial-distribution-tool/README.md

 ## Overview

-This ArcGIS Pro tool solves a common problem in spatial analysis: **messy address data that gets clustered at zip code centroids**.
+This ArcGIS Pro tool solves a common problem in spatial analysis: **messy, incomplete, or anonymized addresses data that gets clustered at zip code centroids**.
 When addresses are incomplete, geocoders often default to placing points at the zip code's center, creating misleading 'superclusters' that completely hide the true spatial distribution of the data.

 ## The Problem